Pradhvan/stacksquancher/README.md

 # stacksquancher
-Python libraray to "squanch" the stack trace, or navigate through the stacks of their recursive code.
+Python libraray that visulizes stacks in recursive code.

+### Credit

+* Let's give credit where it's due.
+The orginal idea is taken from [recviz](https://github.com/arpitbbhayani/recviz)